alvarezrrj/cheatsheet/README.md

-# Project Title
+# CheatSheet

-A simple Flask app that serves a multipage cheat sheet.
-Navigation bars are generated automatically and styled with Bootstrap
+A simple Flask app that serves my personal cheat sheet on my local network.

-## Getting Started
+## If anyone anywhere would ever want to use this

 * Write your .html files in templates/
 * .html files should only have &lt;section&gt;s